-Jim: …The working out, the gymnasium of working yourself out.
+Jim: … of working yourself out.

-Milan: Today, Kay’s my best friend.
+Milan: Today Kay is my best friend.
 There’s nobody else that I want.
 We can talk.
 We can negotiate.
 We listen.
 We provide support for each other that is found nowhere else.

-Kay: … to open up my heart to tell him what the wounds were, to feel the wounds in the presence of another person and to learn to receive comfort.
+Kay: … to open up my heart, to tell him what the wounds were, to feel the wounds in the presence of another person and to learn to receive comfort.
 That level of emotional vulnerability completely transformed how I felt about sex because now sex is a representation and celebration of that level of connection.

 Jim: Yeah.
-This is the real deal.
-And this is what it should be like.
-And it should be attracting the world to engage Christ in that way, right?
-Your lives are a testimony to those around you to say, “This is the way it should be.”
+This is the real deal, and this is what it should be like and it should be attracting the world to engage Christ in that way, right?
+Your lives are a testimony to those around you, to say this is the way it should be.

 Milan: So, could I share a closing thought?

-Milan: Mike Mason, in his book The Mystery of Marriage written 30 years ago, uses as the key verse in Proverbs, “Iron sharpens iron.
+Milan: Mike Mason in his book, The Mystery of Marriage, written 30 years ago, uses as the key verse in Proverbs, “Iron sharpens iron.
 So, one man sharpens another.”
 And we don’t think of that in marriage.
 We don’t want marriage to be a sharpening place.
-But if you think about it, sharpening involves friction…
+But if you think about it, sharpening involves friction-

-Milan: …And heat.
+Milan: … and heat.
 But it has to be at the right angle in order to refine and sharpen and hone.
 And we all like sharp objects.
 We hate it when we come across dull scissors or a dull knife-

 Jim: Well, here it is.
 And it’s available to you.
-I mean, uh, Milan and Kay have done a wonderful job, both in their video series, the books that they’ve written.
-Along with their other, uh, resources, their study guides, everything.
-And, uh, we’ll make that available to you here at “Focus on the Family.”
+I mean, uh, Milan and Kay have done a wonderful job, both in their video series, the books that they’ve written, along with their other, uh, resources, their study guides, everything and, uh, we’ll make that available to you here at Focus on the Family.
 I don’t even understand why a couple would not want to do this and get involved and really better understand themselves.

-Milan: But you have to pick your pain – the pain of growth versus the pain of staying stuck.
+Milan: But you have to pick your pain.
+The pain of growth versus the pain of staying stuck.